 Cultural diversity in the workplace helps to increase productivity at work.
-Diversity is all about bringing different beliefs, values, and norms together for talents to work on a common goal.
-Team members will learn and grow through sharing each other’s experiences and apply them to work to their work.
+Diversity is a combination of beliefs, values, and norms for people to work on a common goal.
+Promoting cultural diversity in the workplace enhances team performance because:

-The second significant benefit of cultural diversity is the boosting of creativity in the team and concludes to a more diverse set of solutions to specific issues.
+The second benefit of cultural diversity is enhancing creativity in the team.

-Many solutions will occur when so many different groups of people with diverse ideas come together and work.
+When different groups of people with diverse ideas come together and work.
+One can find a solution.
 Every individual has their way of thinking, operating, decision-making, and problem-solving skills.
-Employers and companies who promote diversity in the workplace inspire their workforce to perform to their highest potential.

-Many studies have found that having a diverse work culture can lead to greater profits for the company.
+Many studies have found- a diverse work culture increases profits for the company.

 As per the 2013 survey of the Centre for Talent Innovation, 48 percent of organizations in the US with a diverse workforce showed improvement in their market share compared to the previous year.

-For example, companies dealing with India’s businesses hire people fluent in major Indian languages to increase their reputation in the Indian communities.
-Such strategies can surely increase sales resulting in improved profits.
+For example, companies dealing with India’s businesses hire people fluent in major Indian languages.
+It increases their reputation in the Indian communities.
+Such strategies can increase sales resulting in improved profits.

 Inspires trust and respect

-We think there’s no better way to learn about various cultures and ethnicity than from colleagues who come from different backgrounds.
-Why research about them online?
+The best way to learn about various cultures and ethnicities is from coworkers who come from different backgrounds.

-While your workers are on a lunch break or after work drinks with their colleagues, conversations will flow.
-Promoting a diverse work culture is all about employees getting to know more about their lifestyle and culture.
+While your workers are on a lunch break with their colleagues, conversations happen.
+Promoting a diverse work culture is all about employees:

-This automatically increases employee engagement and sometimes motivates them, which is an achievement for the company.
+This increases employee engagement and motivates them.
+Which is an achievement for the company.

 Cultural diversity in the workplace reflects positively on company reputation.
-Companies that attract and hire people from a wide range of backgrounds can see a boost in their employer branding.
+Hiring people from different backgrounds enhances employer branding.

-A diverse pool of skill sets and experiences allows a company to provide genuine service to customers globally.
-Diversity employees will bring a stellar and personalized customer experience to your client base.
+A diverse pool of skill sets and experiences allows a company to:

 Wide range of skills

 With a diverse workforce comes diverse skills.
-When companies hire people from all sorts of backgrounds, they will bring their specific talents and abilities.
+When companies hire people from all sorts of backgrounds, they bring in specific talents and abilities.

 Companies often enjoy a versatile range of products and services to offer their respective markets a more comprehensive range of skills and knowledge.
 It won’t be wrong to say diversity in work culture means diversity in skills.